algorithmshub/Java/Tests1/README.md

 Given a set of n integers, perform minimum number of operations (you can insert/delete elements into/from the set) to make the MEX of the set equal to x (that is given).

 Note − The MEX of a set of integers is the minimum non-negative integer that doesn’t exist in it.
-For example, the MEX of the set {0, 2, 4} is 1 and the MEX of the set {1, 2, 3} is 0
+For example, the MEX of the set {0, 2, 4} is 1 and the MEX of the set {1, 2, 3} is 0.

 Example

-If n = 5 and x = 3 and array is {0, 4, 5, 6, 7} then we require minimum 2 operations
+If n = 5 and x = 3 and array is {0, 4, 5, 6, 7} then we require minimum 2 operations.

 Example
 ```